NEXT GENERATION LITHIUM ION CATHODE MATERIALS

 - To scale up the synthesis of the most promising new materials and assimilate them fully into battery cells to demonstrate performance.

-CATMAT is led by Professor Saiful Islam of the University of Bath.
-Other academic partners are University of Birmingham, University of Cambridge, University of Liverpool, University of Oxford, University College London and Diamond Light Source.
+CATMAT is led by Professor Saiful Islam of the University of Oxford.
+Other academic partners are the University of Bath, University of Birmingham, University of Cambridge, University of Liverpool, University College London and Diamond Light Source.

 Copyright CATMAT Project – All rights reserved